-The Mineral Resources at Cerro Las Minitas have increased substantially since the initial resource estimate in 2016 with 133 drill holes for 59,176 metres and with a discovery cost of: \$0.07/oz AgEq; \$0.005/lb ZnEq.
+The Mineral Resources at Cerro Las Minitas have systematically increased from the initial resource estimate in 2016.
+Since starting exploration on the project in 2011, the Company has completed 133 drill holes totaling 59,176 metres with a discovery cost of: \$0.07/oz.
+AgEq; \$0.005/lb.
+ZnEq.